wanranzhao/STAT27420-final-code/Notes.md

 ./covariate_variance_check.ipynb

 - Large variance across the whole sample

 - Small within-country variance fo covariates like religion
   - [ ] should we throw them away in our machine learning model?
   - [ ] ok to take country-year as observations, or aggregate to country-level?
+    - we have a dataset that collapses the data into averages for the period 1960-2003

 - [ ] next steps?

+  - [ ] is the final paper a comparison of our and their findings, or more like a brand new presentation
+  - [ ] neutral network for panel data

+  # Nov 18.
+2022: Basic Analysis

+  /Users/zwanran/Desktop/STAT27420/Final/STAT27420-final-code/1_basica_analysis.ipynb

+  - Binarized the treatment

 # Misc resources